M2cha4l/LightGBM_location_predictor/README.md

 ## Childcare Institution Layout Forecasting in Shanghai (LightGBM + Two-Layer Potential Demand Model)

-This repository contains code and assets for forecasting suitable locations of childcare institutions in Shanghai using a machine-learning outer model (LightGBM) and an inner potential-demand model.
+(Project Done in 2023.
+Migrated from previous account) This repository contains code and assets for forecasting suitable locations of childcare institutions in Shanghai using a machine-learning outer model (LightGBM) and an inner potential-demand model.
 The study divides the city into 127,568 grid cells at a 250 m × 250 m resolution and constructs features from five perspectives: urban functional structure, natural environment, transportation accessibility, socioeconomic context, and competitive environment.

 Key findings from the accompanying technical report: